 In this Demo, your first Add-in will be SharePoint Hosted Add-in.
 In future blog posts, you will also learn how to develop provider hosted Add-ins.

 There are a couple of ways you could create fields in your add-in.

-# One creates the columns in Host web and uses those columns.
+# One, create the columns in Host web and use those columns.

-Using this approach, your Add-in will be completely isolated from your host web, so you achieve the main purpose of Add-ins.
+Using this approach, your Add-in will be completely isolated from your host web so you can achieve the main purpose of Add-ins.